 Under the Federal Power Act, FERC issues and enforces licenses to construct and operate hydropower projects.
 The licensing process requires a review of environmental impacts under NEPA, and requirements from consulting agencies be included as license provisions.
-The Council on Environmental Quality (CEQ) issued updated rules for NEPA reviews on July 12, 2020.
 Hydropower plants owned or operated by AMP are affected and maintain compliance with these Acts using a variety of monitoring strategies and internal controls.